shabbyrobe/amiss/doc/mapper/annotation.rst

 Getters and setters
 -------------------

 Properties should almost always be defined against your object as class-level fields in PHP.
 Don't use getters and setters when you are doing no more than getting or setting a private field value - it's a total waste of resources.
-See my `stackoverflow answer <http://stackoverflow.com/a/813099/15004>`_ for a more thorough explanation of why you shouldn't, and for a brief explanation of how to get all of the benefits anyway.
+See this `stackoverflow answer <http://stackoverflow.com/a/813099/15004>`_ for a more thorough explanation of why you shouldn't, and for a brief explanation of how to get all of the benefits anyway.

 Having said that, getters and setters are essential when you need to do more than just set a private value.